 AUTO PAGE REWRITE: This mode is only needed if multiple bytes within a page or multiple pages of data are modified in a random fashion.
 This mode is a combination of two operations: Main Memory Page to Buffer Transfer and Buffer to Main Memory Page Program with Built-in Erase.
 A page of data is first transferred from the main memory to buffer 1 or buffer 2, and then the same data (from buffer 1 or buffer 2) is programmed back into its original page of main memory.
-To start the rewrite operation, an 8-bit opcode, 58H for buffer 1 or 59H for buffer 2, must be followed by the two reserved bits, 12 address bits (PA11 - PA0) that specify the page in main memory to be rewritten, and ten additional don't care bits.
-When a low-to-high transition occurs on the $\overline{\text{CS}}$ pin, the part will first transfer data from the page in main memory to a buffer and then program the data from the buffer back into same page of main memory.
-The operation is internally self-timed and should take place in a maximum time of $t{\text{EP}}$ .
+To start the rewrite operation, an 8-bit opcode, 58H for buffer 1 or 59H for buffer 2, must be followed by one reserved bit, 13 address bits (PA12 - PA0) that specify the page in main memory to be rewritten, and ten additional don't care bits.
+When a low-to-high transition occurs on the \overline{CS} pin, the part will first transfer data from the page in main memory.
+The operation is internally self-timed and should take place in a maximum time of t{EP}.
 During this time, the status register will indicate that the part is busy.